top of page

 by Lisa Bolivar Martinez

 Good Night Puerto Rico features some of Puerto Rico's most famous sights, such as OLD San Juan, El Morro, El Yunque, Cuevas de Camuy, and many more.
-It is beautifully illustrated, and nostalgic for readers who hold the island of Puerto Rico so dear in their hearts.
+It is beautifully illustrated, and nostalgic for readers who hold the island of Puerto Rico dear in their hearts.

 by Vicky Weber